Skip to main content

 • To transfer graduate credit to another university

-*Student and Exchange Visitor Information System (SEVIS) requires all F1 visa holders to be enrolled in a degree-seeking program.
-Stand-alone graduate certificates, non-degree, and unclassified status are typically not eligible for an F1 visa.
+* SEVIS (Student and Exchange Visitor Information System) requires all F1 visa holders to be enrolled in a degree-seeking program.
+Stand-alone graduate certificates, non-degree, unclassified status, and online programs are typically not eligible for an F1 visa.
+International students who wish to remain in their home country while studying may apply for online programs, graduate certificates, or non-degree.
 For questions, please email gradschool@unomaha.edu prior to submitting an application.

 Before You Apply

-You need to have earned or will have earned, a bachelor’s or master’s degree at a regionally accredited college or university in the U.S., or the equivalent of such degrees in another county.
-A minimum 3.0 on a 4.0 scale is required for unconditional admission, however, applicants with a 2.7 GPA can be considered for provisional admission.
+• You need to have earned or will have earned a bachelor’s or master’s degree at a regionally accredited college or university in the U.S., or the equivalent of such degrees in another county.

 Application Fee

-A non-refundable application fee (paid online) is required for all applicants:
+A non-refundable application fee (paid online) is required for all applicants.
+Once your application is submitted, your program of interest cannot be changed.

-• Applicants currently enrolled in an undergraduate or graduate UNO course: $25.00 (U.S. dollars).
+• Applicants currently enrolled in an undergraduate or graduate UNO course: $25.00 (USD)

 Application Materials Needed

-• To expedite the processing of your application, you may upload unofficial transcripts with English translations (student copies)/unofficial course-by-course evaluations, and entrance exam test scores with your application.
+• To expedite the processing of your application, you may upload copies of all transcripts and entrance exam test scores with your application.

 • Letters of Recommendation (if applicable to the program you are applying to): You will be asked to provide contact information for your recommender during the application process.
 Your recommender will receive an email with instructions on completing the recommendation via our online portal.
 Letters of recommendation may come from employers or supervisors who are familiar with the applicant’s work, or from faculty/advisors familiar with the applicant’s academic performance.